 Cost share that appears in the project budget should be carefully calculated.
-Recipients are expected to meet their cost share commitments.
-If you do not include at least 1:1 cost share in your project budget, your application will be rejected from further consideration.
+Awardees are expected to meet their cost share commitments.

 Click here for further information on cost share.

 C3.
 Other Eligibility Information

 Eligible applicants may submit multiple applications for support of separate and distinct projects under this announcement.
 Submitting applications in this grant program does not preclude organizations from applying for support of separate and distinct projects through other IMLS grant programs for which they may be eligible.